Federal Unemployment Insurance Tax

 - Employers pay FUTA tax on the first $7,000 in wages paid to employees.
-The tax rate is six percent.
-Employers are allowed a maximum credit of 5.4 percent against state unemployment insurance taxes paid, which can reduce employers' overall FUTA liability to 0.6 percent.
+The tax rate is 6%.
+Employers are allowed a maximum credit of 5.4% against state unemployment insurance taxes paid, which may reduce an employer's rate to as low as 0.6%.
 Under certain circumstances, employers can reduce their FUTA liability further.
 See FUTA Tax Rate and Wage Base.

 - Employers that accumulate more than $500 in FUTA taxes must deposit taxes quarterly by the last day of the month following the end of the calendar quarter.
 Deposits must be made electronically.
 Employers report their FUTA taxes to the IRS on Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return.
 See Depositing and Paying FUTA Taxes.

 - State unemployment insurance laws pay benefits to employees who have lost their jobs through no fault of their own.
 While all state unemployment insurance laws must conform to FUTA, these laws can vary greatly among states.
 Five states also have disability insurance laws that piggyback their unemployment insurance laws.
 See State Unemployment and Disability Insurance Taxes.

 The following states have additional requirements for this topic under applicable state law.

 - District of Coulmbia

 - New Hampshire